Finding Negative Keywords

-While digesting our Search Query Report, Bob’s Keywords Engine found the 3-Gram term “sunglasses for men”.
+While digesting our Search Query Report, Bob’s Keywords Engine found the 3-Gram term “sunglasses for men” (previous image).
 The column PPC Phrase Count tells us this particular 3-Gram term is seen 46 times in our Search Query Report, which means that the term was used in 46 different paid searches.

-Because we loaded an Organic Searches report in this particular project, Bob’s Keywords found out that “sunglasses for men” occurred 26 times in that report (column Organic Phrase Count), which means that this specific 3-Gram term was used in 26 different organic searches (searches you did not pay for 😃).
+As we loaded an Organic Searches report in this particular analysis, Bob’s Keywords found out that “sunglasses for men” occurred 26 times in that report (column Organic Phrase Count), which means that this specific 3-Gram term was used in 26 different organic searches (searches you did not pay for 😃).

 Let’s have a look at the other columns and see what the calculations made by Bob’s Keywords tell us about “sunglasses for men”:

 - the search queries where this term occurs got 119744 impressions in total.
 In other words, the term “sunglasses for men” was present in 119744 impressions